 Sometimes after drinking a lot of Pu Erh tea, you may not feel well.
-Symptoms like nausea and a upset stomach are common when drinking too much tea at the wrong time.
+Symptoms like nausea and an upset stomach are common when drinking too much tea at the wrong time.

 Here you will learn what causes these symptoms and how you can prevent yourself from becoming nauseous and feeling ill while drinking Pu Erh tea.

 Pu Erh tea contains different chemicals that cause nausea and upset stomach when consumed in high quantities.
-Depending on the person, both oils and caffeine do have a major impact on the digestion system with caffeine being the most common cause.
-Depending on your diet and stomach the symtoms can be more or less severe.
+Both oils and caffeine have a major impact on the digestive system.
+Depending on your diet and stomach the symptoms can be more or less severe.

-To further understand how an upset stomach is caused through Pu Erh tea, how to avoid these symptoms and how you can aid yourself while experiencing this, you are welcome to keep reading.
+To further understand how an upset stomach is caused by Pu Erh tea, how to avoid these symptoms and how you can aid yourself while experiencing this, you are welcome to keep reading.

 How Tea Causes An Upset Stomach

 Pu Erh tea is rich in caffeine and therefore very good at keeping you awake and active.
 But with everything that has a positive effect always comes a negative one too.
-Caffeine (and some other oils and chemicals) is a major component of all teas derived from camellia sinensis – which is the plant all true teas are made from.
-Caffeine has been found to trigger acid production in the stomach an can therefore cause nausea and heartburn.
+Caffeine (and some other oils and chemicals) is a major component of all teas derived from Camellia Sinensis which is the plant all true teas are made from.
+Caffeine has been found to trigger acid production in the stomach and can, therefore, cause nausea and heartburn.

-A more intense feeling of nausea and upset stomach will be caused when the produced acid can not be neutralized or diluted in the stomach.
-This is always the case when you drink a lot of caffein on an empty stomach.
+A more intense feeling of nausea and an upset stomach will be caused when the produced acid can not be neutralized or diluted in the stomach.
+This is always the case when you drink a lot of caffeine on an empty stomach.

 What You Can Do To Prevent Nausea

 When you eat beforehand, the produced acid will be attacking the food in your stomach and not the stomach itself.
-Ideally you should avoid fatty or acidic foods and opt in for more healthy foods that contain lots of water or are able to neutralize the acid.
+Ideally, you should avoid fatty or acidic foods and opt-in for more healthy foods that contain lots of water or can neutralize the acid.

-A good example for alkaline food are bananas.
+A good example of alkaline food is banana.
 Any food made from grains, like bread, oatmeal or cornflakes will be able to help with your condition.
 Vegetables will also have a calming effect on your stomach through the high percentage of water.

 Drink More Water